-Academic or Employment Modifications: Any party involved in a Title IX investigation may request an academic or employment accommodation after a Formal Complaint of sexual harassment.
-An individual who requests assistance in changing his or her academic or employment situation after a Formal Report of sexual harassment will receive appropriate and reasonably available accommodations.
-These may include, but are not limited to:
+Academic or Employment Modifications: Any party involved in an investigation pursuant to this policy may request an academic or employment accommodation after a report or complaint of sexual misconduct.
+An individual who requests assistance in changing his/her/their academic or employment situation after an incident of sexual misconduct will receive appropriate and reasonably available accommodations.
+These may include:

-- Academic accommodations, including a change in class schedule, taking an incomplete, dropping a course without penalty, attending a class via Skype or other alternative means, providing an academic tutor, or extending deadlines for assignments; - Change in work assignment or schedule; and/or - Providing an escort to ensure safe movement between classes and activities.
+- Academic accommodations, including a change in class schedule, taking an incomplete, dropping a course without penalty, attending a class via alternative means, providing an academic tutor, or extending deadlines for assignments; - Change in work assignment or schedule; and/or - Providing an escort to ensure safe movement between classes and activities.